fractalqb/sllm/README.md

 1. _No support for multi-line messages_

    Spreading a single log entry over multiple lines is considered a bad practice.
-However there may be use cases, e.g. logging a stack trace, that justify the multi-line approach.
+However, there may be use cases, e.g. logging a stack trace, that justify the multi-line approach.
 But in any case the message of a log entry shall not exceed a single line!